Maatary/haskell-from-first-principles/types/fundamentals.md

 ## Automated Currying & Uncurrying

- - Prelude has functions to automatically currying and uncurrying function, namely `curry` and `uncurry`.
+ - λ has functions to automatically currying and uncurrying function, namely `curry` and `uncurry`.
 We write our own version to illustrate the all point.

    ```haskell
    curry' :: ((a, b) -> c) -> a -> b -> c